beego/beedoc/en-US/mvc/model/faq.md

 # FAQ

-1. My application need to support multiple database type.
+Q: My application need to support multiple database type.
 How can I check current database type when I am using Raw SQL?

-Q: You can check it by Ormer's [Driver method](orm.md#driver)
+A: You can check it by Ormer's [Driver method](orm.md#driver)